EddaAkikusa/pq/README.md

 BUILDING
 --------

-Requires Delphi 6.

-Requires the package in DelphiZLib.zip to be installed in Delphi, or decompress the .obj files from there into this, the project, directory.
+Requires ~~Delphi 6~~ Free Pascal and Lazarus Component Library.

-VCS NOTES
+OLD VCS NOTES
 ---------

 Converted to Mercurial on 1/12/2010 & sent to